developmentAC/msg_net/README.md

 - **Collaboration Features**: Shared graphs and annotations

 ### Performance Improvements

 - **Parallel Processing**: Multi-threaded extraction and graph building
 - **Memory Optimization**: Streaming processing for large datasets
 - **Caching**: Intelligent caching of extraction results
 - **Incremental Updates**: Efficient graph updates for changing data

+### A Work In Progress

+Check back often to see the evolution of the project!!
+This is a work-in-progress.
+Updates will come periodically.

+If you would like to contribute to this project, **then please do!** For instance, if you see some low-hanging fruit or task that you could easily complete, that could add value to the project, then I would love to have your insight.

+Otherwise, please create an Issue for bugs or errors.
+Since I am a teaching faculty member at Allegheny College, I may not have all the time necessary to quickly fix the bugs.
+I welcome the OpenSource Community to further the development of this project.
+Much thanks in advance.

+If you appreciate this project, please consider clicking the project's _Star_ button. :-)%